Skip to main content

 Gross accrued VAT decreased by 10.8% (Table 4.2), showing a smaller deceleration than that recorded by net accrued VAT.
 Thus, in 2020 the gross VAT / accrued VAT ratio increases compared to the ratios observed in the previous five years, a period in which they remained stable, since Customs VAT began to be settled in 2015 through self-assessments (Graph 4.3).

 Gross income fell 9.4%, almost a point and a half less than the gross VAT accrued.
-There are several reasons that explain this smaller decrease.
-On the one hand, the mechanics of the tax itself, which shifts the income of the quarterly declarations corresponding to the accrual of the last quarter of 2019 (not affected by the COVID 19 crisis) to the first quarter of 2020, to which is added that, since the entry into force of the SII, most of the monthly declarations shift their cash income by two periods.
-That is, practically all of the income for the first quarter of 2020 corresponds to accruals from 2019.
-And part of the income for the second quarter of 2020 is associated with accruals not yet affected by COVID.
-This gap between the accrual to be deposited (not including postponement requests) and the accounting of its cash receipt is clearly seen in Graph 4.4, which shows the different quarterly evolution of both series, and explains that the annual fall of the former will reach 11.9%, compared to -10.7% of income (Table 4.2; Chart data can be downloaded at this link ).
+There are several reasons that explain this smaller decline.
+On the one hand, the mechanics of the tax itself, which shifts the income from quarterly returns corresponding to the accrual of the last quarter of 2019 (not affected by the COVID-19 crisis) to the first quarter of 2020, to which is added that, since the SII came into force, most monthly returns shift their cash income two periods.
+That is, almost all of the income for the first quarter of 2020 corresponds to accruals from 2019.
+And part of the revenues for the second quarter of 2020 are associated with accruals not yet affected by COVID.
+This gap between the accrual to be paid (not including deferral requests) and the recording of its cash income can be clearly seen in Chart 4.4, which shows the different quarterly evolution of both series, and explains why the annual fall of the former reached 11.9%, compared to -10.7% of income (Table 4.2; chart data can be downloaded from this link ).

-The other reason for the smaller drop in gross revenue lies in the notable increase in collection linked to the greater deferrals requested (13.6%).
+The other reason for the smaller drop in gross revenue is the significant increase in revenue linked to the higher deferral requests (13.6%).

-Refund requests were also affected by the economic environment, and fell by 2.9% in 2020 due to the decrease in monthly requests (more related to exports), which after three years of average increases close to 7%, decreased by 4.4%.
-For their part, annual refund requests (more linked to the reduced rates at which smaller companies sell) grew by 2.9% (Table 4.2).
+Refund applications were also affected by the economic environment, falling by 2.9% in 2020 due to a decrease in monthly applications (more related to exports), which after three years of average increases of close to 7%, fell by 4.4%.
+Meanwhile, annual refund requests (more closely linked to the reduced rates at which smaller companies sell) grew by 2.9% (Table 4.2).